 Outline how you would assess a patient for potential difficulty with endotracheal intubation.

-• History: of previous difficulty with intubation, infections/swelling affecting mouth or neck, problems with mouth opening or neck movement (arthritis, cervical spine injury), problems with teeth (especially caps/crowns, jaw wiring etc.).
+History: of previous difficulty with intubation, infections/swelling affecting mouth or neck, problems with mouth opening or neck movement (arthritis, cervical spine injury), problems with teeth (especially caps/crowns, jaw wiring etc.).
 Review of a previous anaesthetic chart.

 - History of difficult intubation in previous attempts